 Kinetic time-based data is stored on disk in binary files with the suffix .KD.
 A file browser lets you view the sample name, method information, date, time, number of used cells, run, start and cycle time as well as the spectral acquisition range.
 In addition to its own file format the ChemStation can import and export data in a variety of other file formats.
-The Import and Export format:

-Time traces and rate data can be exported as .CSV and .DIF files which are common ASCII text file formats.
+Import and Export formats are:

-Thermal Denaturation Instrument Control and Data Aquisition
+- Import of .MKD files a binary file format, which is used by Agilent 89532K MS-DOS UV-Visible multicell kinetics software - Time traces and rate data can be exported as .CSV and .DIF files, which are common ASCII text file formats

-For temperature-based measurements, a temperature ramp with multiple start temperatures, temperatures step, and end temperatures can be defined with the
+Thermal Denaturation Instrument Control and Data Acquisition

-Agilent 89090A Peltier temperature controller.
+For temperature-based measurements, a temperature ramp with multiple start temperatures, temperatures step, and end temperatures can be defined with the Agilent 89090A Peltier temperature controller.
 The temperature can be taken from the cell holder or the optional external probe.
 Full or partial spectra can be acquired.
 The temperature trace can be monitored online.